Rambrant/cppsudoku/README.md

 # C++ Sudoku Solver

 A modern C++ Sudoku solver designed with compile-time optimizations, leveraging template metaprogramming and traits-based design.
-I created this solver as a private project to learn hwo to code in modern C++.
-This solver can be for educational purposes.
+I created this solver as a private project to learn how to code in modern C++.
+This solver can be used for educational purposes.

+>I have done this on MacOS Seqouia (15.0) running on Apple Silicon (arm64).
+Other target environments has not been tested

 ## Features